Seala11/next-app/README.md

 ## About

-Movie app made with [The Movie Database (TMDB) API](https://developers.themoviedb.org/3/getting-started/introduction), Next.js API Routes and MongoDB.
+Movie App is a PWA made with [The Movie Database (TMDB) API](https://developers.themoviedb.org/3/getting-started/introduction), Next.js API Routes and MongoDB.

 ## Key Features